barrick12/react-mobile-flashcards/README.md

 This is the third Udacity React nano-degree project "Mobile Flashcards"

-This project was bootstrapped with [Create React Navtive App](https://github.com/react-community/create-react-native-app).
+This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 ## Available Scripts